 Where does Oedipus Rex come in?

 I’ve said that Miss Marple and her crew are usually not part of the main story.
 The exceptions are psychological murder tales where the guilt is not in doubt; the puzzle is why murder happened.
-In these stories the murderer can be the narrator, a trick that is fertile ground for twists.
+In these stories the murderer might be the narrator, a trick that is fertile ground for twists.